 BBB Rating

 We include BBB ratings in each solar company’s reputation review.
-Higher scores are awards for companies with “A” ratings and gradually drop for lower ratings.
+Higher scores are awarded for companies with “A” ratings and gradually drop for lower ratings.
 Companies designated with an F or No Rating (NR) receive no points.

 BBB Accreditation